Improved log-Sobolev inequalities, hypercontractivity and uncertainty principle on the hypercube: Application: lower bound on spectrum of sparse Boolean functions

 \begin{theorem} For any $0<R'<R<1$ there exists $\delta_n\to0$ such that for any linear map $f:\FF_2^k\to\FF_2^n$ with ${k\over n} = R$ there exists an $x\in\FF_2^k$ s.t.

-where $\delta_{LP1}( h(\rho)) = {1\over 2} - \sqrt{\rho(1-\rho)}$. \end{theorem} \begin{remark} This estimate significantly outperforms previously best known bounds of this kind~\cite[Theorem 1]{YP15-abmaps}, but only applies to linear maps. \end{remark} We give two different proofs, in two subsections below.
+where $\delta_{LP1}( h_2(\rho)) = {1\over 2} - \sqrt{\rho(1-\rho)}$ is the inverse of the earlier $R_{LP1}(\delta)$ function in~\eqref{eq:rlp1_def}. \end{theorem} \begin{remark} This estimate significantly outperforms previously best known bounds of this kind~\cite[Theorem 1]{YP15-abmaps}, but only applies to linear maps. \end{remark} We give two different proofs, in two subsections below.
 Note that the two proofs take slightly different points of view.
 The first proof deals with linear maps $f:\FF_2^k\to\FF_2^n$, while the second proof looks rather at images of these maps, linear codes in $\FF_2^n$.
 In particular, in the second proof we assume that the image of $f$ is of dimension $k$ (i.e. $f$ is of full rank).

-\subsection{Method 1 - graph covers}
+\subsection{Method 1 -- graph covers}

 \begin{proof} To every linear map $f:\FF_2^k\to\FF_2^n$ we associate the following increasing sequence of numbers: